 Get Your Gear in Order

 Laptop?
 Check.
-Mobile device?
+Phone?
 Check.
 Chargers and power cords?
 Check and check.
 You get the idea: Make sure you have everything you need to hack for hours.

 Take Advantage of On-Site Expert Mentors